frankie567/httpx-oauth/docs/oauth2.md

 #### `get_id_email`

-Returns the id and the email of the authenticated user from the API provider. **It assumes you have asked for the required scopes**.
+Returns the id and the email (if available) of the authenticated user from the API provider. **It assumes you have asked for the required scopes**.

 Raises a `GetIdEmailError` if an error occurs.

 !!! abstract "Parameters"
-    * `token: str`: A token or refresh token to revoke.
+    * `token: str`: A valid access token.

 !!! example
     ```py